-A hyperacidity (Schulz et al. 2001) or gastric complaints (Capasso 2003) may occur.
+A hyperacidity (Schulz et al., 2001) or gastric complaints (Capasso 2003) may occur.

 In addition to literature reports, a screening for adverse reactions in the EudraVigilance database was conducted on 12 August 2020 utilizing the active substance (high level) field to contain Taraxacum officinale root, Taraxaci radix or Dandelion root terms, retrieving 12 cases.
 Out of the 12 identified cases, 2 cases had high number of suspected/interacting drugs (52 and 20 respectively) which precluded a proper causality assessment.
+Ten cases were identified for herbal medicinal products which contain Taraxaci radix in combination with other herbal substances.
+Causality assessment was also not possible due to the several herbal substances contained in the medicinal product and the role of Taraxaci radix is not clear.
+Overall, no new safety information was identified by reviewing these cases.